digital-chemistry-laboratory/homebrew-multiwfn/README.md

 brew install --HEAD multiwfn --with-openmp
 ```

-To upgrade to the latest version, run `brew upgrade multiwfn`
+To upgrade to the latest version, run `brew upgrade multiwfn --fetch-HEAD`

 A copy of settings.ini is installed.
 To use it, set environment variable `Multiwfnpath=${HOMEBREW_PREFIX}/etc/multiwfn`.
 If you want to keep the config file between upgrades, copy it to for example `~/.config/multiwfn/` and point `Multiwfnpath` there instead.